-All the shares are common nominal shares, listed on Athens Stock Exchange (category "Large Capitalization").
-Each share entitles to one vote, with an exception of the number of own shares that do not have the right to vote.
+All shares are common nominal shares.
+Each share entitles to one vote, with an exception of own shares that do not have the right to vote.
+It is noted that on 31/12/2018, the Company does not hold any own shares.